Yes, Sunscreen Can Enter Your Body, FDA Study Finds

 What's a parent to do?

-While we are entering peak sunscreen season, the push in recent years has been to apply sunblock all year, sunny day or not.
+The push in recent years has been to apply sunblock all year, sunny day or not.
 So what's a cautious parent to do.

 First, whatever you, don't stop protecting your kids from the sun and, potentially, melanoma years later.
 Clothing and shade are natural ways to shield the sun's rays, but not an answer for hot, active kids, especially around pools and beaches.